The UK glories in more than 50 different species of this brightly coloured insect.

 In fact, one in ten species of butterfly face extinction in Europe and over a third have declining populations.
 Several UK species are now listed in the UK Biodiversity Action Plan.

-To help reverse this trend, we have been working in partnership with Butterfly Conservation and local volunteers to improve habitats for rare butterflies.
+To help reverse this trend, we've been working in partnership with Butterfly Conservation and local volunteers to improve habitats for rare butterflies.

-At Napton reservoir, again in partnership with Butterfly Conservation and local volunteers, banks and scrapes have been created at the reservoir and planted with kidney vetch and creeping cinquefoil, essential food for the rare, small blue butterfly which is known to live adjacent to the site.
-This is one of only three known locations in the West Midlands.
+At Napton Reservoir, again in partnership with Butterfly Conservation and local volunteers, banks and scrapes have been created at the reservoir and planted with kidney vetch and creeping cinquefoil.
+These are essential food sources for the rare small blue butterfly, which is known to live adjacent to the site.
+This is one of only three known locations for the species in the West Midlands.

 The chrysalis (or pupa) stage of a butterfly's life-cycle sees it transformed from shuffling caterpillar to free-flying butterfly.
 The caterpillar surrounds itself with a protective case and anchors itself to a plant.

 Finally the insects emerge from their cocoon as fully formed butterflies, ready to find a mate and start the process all over again.
 At this stage some butterflies will travel thousands of miles in order to breed.

 Last date edited: 17 November 2020